Saath Nibhaana Saathiya 2: Development

 In July 2020, Devoleena Bhattacharjee signed the contract for the new season with the production under plans since a year before.
 Amidst this, the rap by Yashraj Mukhate released on 21 August 2020 went viral and the re-run of the series Saath Nibhaana Saathiya during the Coronavirus lockdown was garnering good ratings which made the makers to immediately start production of the new season of the series and released the first promo on 31 August 2020 featuring Bhattacharjee reprising her role of Gopi Modi while the casting was not even started.
+On 18 September, it was claimed that Bhavini Purohit, who portrayed Gopi's evil sister Radha in a previous season, will appear in the show as grown up Rashi, her character daughter from a previous season.

 Filming

 Based on the backdrop of Surat, in Gujarat, the series is completely filmed at the Ramdev Studio in Naigaon.

 On 14 April 2021, shooting halted due to COVID-19 precautions set by Uddhav Thackeray, the chief minister of Maharashtra.
 On 18 and 19 April, the entire team of Saath Nibhaana Saathiya 2 shifted their base to Agra and continued shooting there until early June.